hujanais/hello-microservices/README.md

 ```
 # On the Pi, I pushed the docker images to the repository.

+# for convenience, I installed the nano editor in the dashboard, product-api and user-api containers prior to creating the docker image.
+docker exec -it [container-id] bash
+apt update
+apt install nano
+exit # go back to the pi shell

 # login to docker on the Pi.
 docker login